srosciszewski/k8s-install-scripts/README.md

 # k8s-install-scripts 🚀
-Kubernetes installation scripts on Ubuntu
+Kubernetes installation scripts on Ubuntu using kubeadm.